 Ms Deb Lavis

-Deb Lavis is owner and managing director of Eco Tile Factory and Ginger Gecko (Film) Productions.
-She is a Graduate of the Australian Institute of Company Directors, with 28 years of business experience across many sectors and dealing with local and global markets.
+Deb Lavis was formerly owner and managing director of Eco Tile Factory, which she established in 1986.
+She is a Graduate of the Australian Institute of Company Directors, with over 34 years of business experience across many sectors and dealing with local and global markets.

 Deb has been a Business Ambassador of South Australia.
 She was formerly a member of the Small Business Advisory Council in SA, President of Women Chiefs of Enterprises International SA Division and inaugural President of Grote Business Precinct.